-3.13 The Course Proposer is responsible for ensuring that documentation is provided for the School Quality Committee's attention in advance of the meeting.
+- 3.13 The Course Proposer is responsible for ensuring that documentation is provided for the School Quality Committee's attention in advance of the meeting.
 It is required that documentation is circulated a minimum of 5 days in advance of the meeting.
-The following documentation is required for the approval of a new course.

-3.13.1 A validation document to include:

-- The context of the proposed course: This will include how the proposal meets the objectives of UEL's Strategic Plan and the School plan; the academic profile of the School and an assessment of the impact of the proposal on that profile; and any relationship of the proposal to courses run by other Schools within UEL. - The rationale for the proposal, to include: evidence of the regional and national demand for the proposal; details of consultation with relevant employers and relevant professional bodies; the relationship of the proposal to similar provision offered elsewhere; if the course replaces one currently offered by the School, an explanation of why this is and details of consultation with students on the existing course; the target student group/expected student profile; and expected career destinations for graduates/diplomates. - The professional context of the proposal (if relevant): This will include the influence of professional body requirements on the design of the course.
-(If necessary, the relevant guidelines of the professional body/bodies should be provided as an appendix). - Course and Cluster structure diagram. - Arrangements for the supervision and assessment of any placement element. - School based academic and other counselling/student support arrangements. - A statement detailing the course team's evaluation of their proposal with regard to the Framework for Higher Education Qualifications, relevant QAA Subject Benchmark Statement(s) (where applicable), the QAA Quality Code, and any professional accreditation requirements (i.e. how have they been used in the development of the Course). - A curriculum vitae for each member of staff associated with teaching on the course. - Resources: This should include a statement making it clear what physical resources are available to support the course (e.g. library, computer hardware and software, specialist accommodation, other specialist equipment), and how distance learning students will access the resources. - In the case of a course reapproval, confirmation of student consultation to the proposed changes and evidence of such consultation along with transitional arrangements. - 3.13.2 Course Specification, using the standard UEL template - 3.13.3 Module Specifications, using the standard UEL template
+The following documentation is required for the approval of a new course. - 3.13.1 A validation document to include: - The context of the proposed course. - The rationale for the proposal. - The professional context of the proposal. - The course structure. - Arrangements for the supervision and assessment of any placement element. - School based academic and other counselling/student support arrangements. - A statement detailing the course team's evaluation of their proposal with regard to the Framework for Higher Education Qualifications, relevant QAA Subject Benchmark Statement(s) (where applicable), the QAA Quality Code, and any professional accreditation requirements (i.e. how have they been used in the development of the Course). - A curriculum vitae for each member of staff associated with teaching on the course. - The resources available. - Details of student and employer consultations. - Transitional Arrangements (if relevant) - 3.13.2 Course Specification, using the standard UEL template - 3.13.3 Module Specifications, using the standard UEL template - 3.13.4 For distance learning proposals and proposals that involve a blend of both distance/online and on-campus learning, the proposal must also include a learning strategy, using the standard UEL template. - 3.13.5 Templates are available at: https://uelac.sharepoint.com/sites/QualityAssuranceandEnhancement/Sit ePages/Forms-and-Guidance.aspx. - 3.13.6 For approval of courses to be delivered as Higher and Degree Apprenticeships additional documentation and approval requirements

-- 3.13.4 For distance learning proposals and proposals that involve a blend of both distance/online and on-campus learning, the proposal must also include a learning strategy, using the standard UEL template. - 3.13.5 Templates are available at: https://uelac.sharepoint.com/sites/QualityAssuranceandEnhancement/Sit ePages/Forms-and-Guidance.aspx. - 3.13.6 For approval of courses to be delivered as Higher and Degree Apprenticeships additional documentation and approval requirements are outlined in this manual Part 15.
-It is recommended that course proposers are familiar with the whole chapter before proposing an apprenticeship course. - 3.13.7 Where a course incorporates modules 'owned' by another School, the course leader will obtain written agreement from the School relating to the use of the modules, and this should be presented to the approval meeting.
-This will facilitate subsequent notifications of changes made to these modules. - 3.14 In addition to the documentation provided by the course proposer, the School Quality Committee will be provided with a copy of the following information to assist with their deliberations: - The UEL Quality Criteria. - The relevant QAA Subject Benchmark Statement(s). - An extract from Part 1 of the Manual of General Regulations, providing the full description of the award to which the proposed course will lead. - The external advisers' written comments, and the course team's response. - A copy of the relevant professional body(s) requirements, where appropriate. - A copy of the Initial Approval form. - Any other information relevant to the proposal.
+- are outlined in this manual Part 15.
+It is recommended that course proposers are familiar with the whole chapter before proposing an apprenticeship course. - 3.13.7 Where a course incorporates modules 'owned' by another School, the course leader will obtain written agreement from the School relating to the use of the modules, and this should be presented to the approval meeting. - 3.14 In addition to the documentation provided by the course proposer, the School Quality Committee will be provided with a copy of the following information to assist with their deliberations: - The UEL Quality Criteria. - The relevant QAA Subject Benchmark Statement(s). - An extract from Part 1 of the Manual of General Regulations, providing the full description of the award to which the proposed course will lead. - The external advisers' written comments, and the course team's response. - A copy of the relevant professional body(s) requirements, where appropriate. - A copy of the Initial Approval form. - Any other information relevant to the proposal.